Pooja-bhatti/SkillLens/README.md

-# InterviewIQ — Adaptive AI Competency Assessment Platform
+# SkillLens — Adaptive AI Competency Assessment Platform

 > An algorithm-driven mock interview system for Software Engineering candidates.
 > The LLM only **phrases questions**.
 Every decision about *what to ask*, *how hard*, and *when to stop* is made by deterministic algorithms.